rayotoo/Neuroscience.github.io/README.md

 what was helpful and worked for me so others can also benefit from my "summary" or tutorial.
 I in addition add links to sites and other resources I found very useful during my study.

-I hope you enjoy you study and I wish you the very best in your academic pursuits.
-This tutorial/short course is divided into 4 parts and is structured as follow.
+This tutorial/short course is divided into 4 parts and is structured with their various subparts as follow.

 - Introduction to Sensory Systems
 - Introduction to Motor Systems
 - Introduction to Regulatory Systems
 - Introduction to Behavioural and Cognitive Neuroscience

+I hope you enjoy you study and I wish you the very best in your academic pursuits.